On certain multiple Dirichlet series: Introduction

 for

 Using these relative invariants, one can form a multiple Dirichlet series:

-Lim proved that the $k^{-s_1}$ coefficient in the series $Z(s_1,s_2,s_3)$ is both equal to a sum of special values of the minimal parabolic $\operatorname{GL}_3$ Eisenstein series, and a linear combination of double Dirichlet series which arise as Fourier coeffients of the Eisenstein series on double cover of $\operatorname{GL}_3$.
+Lim proved that the $k^{-s_1}$ coefficient in the series $Z(s_1,s_2,s_3)$ is both equal to a sum of special values of the minimal parabolic $\operatorname{GL}_3$ Eisenstein series, and a linear combination of double Dirichlet series which arise as Fourier coefficients of the Eisenstein series on a double cover of $\operatorname{GL}_3$.

 \

 We would like to think of our work as only the beginning of an investigation into an interesting realm of problems.
 For example, it would be desirable to give interpretations of the multiple Dirichlet series we consider here in terms of canonical objects of the theory of automorphic forms, e.g., Eisenstein series on higher rank groups.